pavithraes/pavithraes.github.io/content/en/blog/tips-for-devrel-in-pydata/index.md

 <p class="text-center"><img src="terminal.png" alt=""></p>

-Also, **alises**!
+Also, **aliases**!
 They're the most useful part of my terminal setup!
 I have short aliases for especially for common `git` and `conda` commands.
 My choices aren't the best here, but they work for me. :)

 ```bash
 # Conda